mnot/I-D/binary-structured-headers/draft.md

 A parameter's fields are:

-* Parameter Name Length: The number of octets used to represent the parameter-name, encoded as per {{!RFC7541}}, Section 5.1, with a 8-bit prefix
+* Parameter Name Length: The number of octets used to represent the parameter-name, encoded as per {{Section 5.1 of RFC7541}}, with a 8-bit prefix
 * Parameter Name: Parameter Name Length octets of the parameter-name
 * Binary Data Type: The parameter value, a Binary Data Type